 To clarify: “Pocket Radar” is the company and “Ball Coach” is the model…kinda like “Toyota” is the company/make and “Sienna” is the model.
 Pocket Radar makes other radar guns, but the Ball Coach has a design specifically for sports use.
 But if you want to call the Ball Coach “Pocket Radar,” the Name Police aren’t going to come after you.
 Call it whatever you like.
 In this article, I’ll use both “Pocket Radar” and “Ball Coach” to mean the same thing too.

 Pocket Radar Pros

 1) Size convenience

-The Ball Coach is not shaped like a traditional radar gun.
-It’s shaped like a smartphone (circa iPhone 3, not iPhone X).
+The Ball Coach is not the shape like a traditional radar gun.
+It has a shape like a smartphone (circa iPhone 3, not iPhone X).

 That may turn off purists who want the thing to look like a traditional radar gun.
 But once you start using the Ball Coach, you’ll never want to go back to the bulk of a traditional radar gun.